 A New Book About The Greek Crisis By Jorge Sotirios

-Jorge Sotirios was born in the shadow of Bradman Oval in the Southern Highlands of NSW and worked at his father’s Mittagong cafe when not obsessively following the St. George Dragons.
+Born in the shadow of Bradman Oval in the Southern Highlands of NSW, Jorge Sotirios worked at his father’s Mittagong cafe when not obsessively following the St. George Dragons.

 Since then he has travelled the globe as a travel journalist covering the Arts, the Environment, Politics, and Culture and has written for ‘The Sydney Morning Herald’ and ‘The Australian Literary Review’.
 Part philosopher, part adventurer, and always the clown, Sotirios has travelled to 30 countries working as a foreign correspondent.